microsoft/online-experimentation-metric-collections/README.md

 * Provision an online experimentation workspace.
 * Integrate Azure AppConfig and instrument key events for metrics using AppConfig's track event.
 * Use the [azure/online-experimentation-deploy-metrics](https://github.com/Azure/online-experimentation-deploy-metrics) GitHub Action in your CI/CD workflows.
 * [For GenAI metrics] utilize a supported OpenTelemetry GenAI instrumentation provider.
-Enrich with custom attributes `TargetingId` (required).
+Enrich with custom attribute `TargetingId` (required).
 AppConfig's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation.

 >[!Tip]